inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_deployment.md

 end
 ```

-### Test to ensure a auto deployment is enabled for a deployment
+### Test to ensure an auto-deployment is enabled for a deployment

 ```ruby
 describe aws_api_gateway_v2_deployment(api_id: 'APP_ID', deployment_id: 'DEPLOYMENT_ID') do